 Probably at least a few times.

-Despite its uses, automation can be really frustrating if not implemented correctly or members of the team have not had the correct training on the task(s) being automated.
+Despite its uses, automation can be really frustrating if not implemented correctly or if members of the team have not had the correct training to handle it.

-An example of this is voice recognition technology.
+An example of this is with voice recognition technology.

-There’s nothing more annoying than calling a business and being asked to record information verbally which it’s then left to interpret.
+There’s nothing more annoying than calling a business and being asked to record information verbally which is then interpreted.

-The point of automation is to make customers’ lives easier, making it 10 times harder will not result in good customer service.
+The point of automation is to make customers’ lives easier, and making it ten times harder will not result in good customer service.
 Automation is only good if it works effectively and people know how to use it.